Merodon equestris

 Genetics

 Color controlled by six gene loci: bulborum, U, V, equestris, transversalis, and ground color.
 Three loci (equestris, bulborum, ground color) show weak linkage.
-Most common color are best bumblebee mimics in UK, maintained at high frequency with linkage disequilibrium. number 2n = 12; demonstrated in multiple tissues.
+Most common color types are best bumblebee mimics in UK, maintained at high frequency with linkage disequilibrium. number 2n = 12; demonstrated in multiple tissues.

 Control History